thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2019-03-01-cross-browser-testing-still-relevant.md

 # Conclusion

 Cross Browser Testing is still relevant, at least at the moment.
 Do you think differently?
 Let me know in the comment section.

-If you like what you read, subscribe to my newsletter [here](https://thucldnguyen.com/newsletter-subscription/).